 What happens next:

-- The tracking events will show you where the package is.
-It might take a while to return all the way to you
+- The tracking events will show you where the parcel is.
+It might take a while to return all the way to you.

-- You will need to book a new label if you need to ship the package again
+- You will need to create a new label if you need to ship the parcel again.